thelogeshwaran/Expense-App/README.md

 * Displays the list of History with the date.
 * Chart Representation of your all Transfers.
 * Chart Representation of your Income and Expenses separatly.
-* Track your Income and Expense Individualy.
+* Track your Income and Expense individually.

 ## Technologies